What users are looking for is a more and more personalized experience.

 - How they measure success.
 Understand what functionalities will best serve your customers’ needs, offer a service that will bring real practical value to your target market, and form your unique value proposition based on the usefulness of your service.

 - What do they search for on Google.
 Information on you (in terms of content), key selling points, competitive advantages, and SEO opportunities.

 A customer journey map is an Infographic schematically showing user experience, key points (touchpoints) of the journey and predictable behavior patterns, the movement of the customer down the funnel, possible problems and various mechanics to engage with the end-user.

 So, why is it vital to make a map of the customer journey?
 It gives a clear picture to all teams to understand and follow.
 The approach helps align efforts across the whole company and helps employees better understand and perform their individual tasks.

-Having a bird’s-eye view of the whole strategy gives service design an additional level of flexibility.
-The map marks potential problems and weak links and helps implement a proactive approach of polishing and personalizing everything to the very last detail.
+Having a bird’s-eye view of the complete strategy gives service design an additional level of flexibility.
+The map marks potential concerns and weak links, and helps implement a proactive approach of polishing and personalizing everything to the very last detail.

 Read more: How to Generate Top-of-Funnel Leads